Roermond: Anthem

 Roermond has had its own anthem since 1912.
 The text was written by A. F. van Beurden, the music is by H. Tijssen, who also composed the Limburg Anthem (Waar in 't bronsgroen eikenhout).

 In everyday life in Limburg around 1900, the Dutch language was of less importance.
 Everything was done in Limburgs.
 Newspapers in the 19th century were sometimes written in German, and in some parts of Limburg German was the language used in church and education.
 In this time Maastricht still had a very strong connection with French-speaking areas around Liège.
 Van Beurden's poem was used to force the people of Limburg into speaking Dutch.
 Proof of this is the very un-Limburg part in the anthem, the reference to the Dutch Royal family.
 In 1900 the people in Limburg had to swear their allegiance to the Dutch royal family of the House of Orange-Nassau in a "aanhankelijkheidsverklaring aan het Oranjehuis" and had to start using Dutch instead of Limburgs.

+Sports

+The handball team HV Swift Roermond has won the Dutch Championship several times, but was dispanded in 2000.
+The Futsal team Tigers Roermond are the two-time reigning champions of The Netherlands.